pkdone/pymongo-vault-test/README.md

 #### Static Role User Test

-Execute the Python test script three times in quick succession, with a password rotation command issued in-between, to use a static Vault role which relies on the user already existing in the database and to retrieve its username and current password (first change the connection string `localhost:27017` to match your local MongoDB listen address, if required):
+Execute the Python test script three times in quick succession with a password rotation command issued in-between, to use a static Vault role which relies on the user already existing in the database and to retrieve its username and current password (first change the connection string `localhost:27017` to match your local MongoDB listen address, if required):

 ```console
 ./pymongo-vault-test.py -u 'mongodb://localhost:27017' -r 'database/static-creds/myapp1-user-role' -a testdb